 aom validate input / aom validate output / aom validate all.Goal: Make your site AOM-ready.

-/.well-known/aom-policy.json (see well-known-policy.md and spec/v0.1.0/templates/site-policy/).In automation_policy: "allowed" (READY) mode you decide which actions the agent can see and perform: if you do not include a password reset or change-password flow in the surface’s tasks / actions, a conforming agent cannot invoke those operations or see the associated sensitive state.
+/.well-known/aom-policy.json (see well-known-policy.md and spec/v0.1.0/templates/site-policy/).In automation_policy: "allowed" (with guardrails) you decide which actions the agent can see and perform: if you do not include a password reset or change-password flow in the surface’s tasks / actions, a conforming agent cannot invoke those operations or see the associated sensitive state.
 You can keep higher‑risk flows on separate surfaces with stricter policy or A2H requirements.

 Goal: Validators, create-outputs, or other tooling.